jucr-io/.github/profile/README.md

 - **Rust**: Utilized extensively in our embedded systems and backend services, Rust offers memory safety and high performance.
 Its zero-cost abstractions and fearless concurrency make it ideal for systems programming where reliability is paramount.

 - **TypeScript**: Used in our backend development, TypeScript brings static typing to JavaScript, enhancing code quality, maintainability, and scalability.
 It helps us catch errors early and build robust APIs and services.
-Since many years, we're maintaining our own framework to eliminate the hell of dependencies you have usually in this ecosystem.
+For many years, we've been maintaining our own framework to reduce the hell of the dependencies usually associated to this ecosystem.

 - **HCL**: Employed for infrastructure as code (IaC) with tools like Terraform, HCL allows us to define and provision our infrastructure in a declarative way, ensuring consistency and repeatability across environments.

-- **Swift**: For our iOS frontend development, Swift provides a modern, fast, and safe programming language.
-It enables us to build high-performance, user-friendly mobile applications that offer a native experience on Apple devices.
+- **Swift**: For our iOS frontend development Swift provides a modern, fast, and safe programming language.
+It enables us to build high-performance, user-friendly mobile applications with a native experience on Apple devices.

 - **Kotlin**: Used in our Android frontend development, Kotlin offers concise syntax and interoperability with Java.
 It allows us to create powerful and expressive applications while reducing boilerplate code.

 - **React**: Leveraged in our web frontend development, React enables us to build dynamic and responsive user interfaces.
-Its component-based architecture promotes reusability and efficient rendering, enhancing user engagement and experience.
+It's component-based architecture promotes reusability and efficient rendering, enhancing user engagement and experience.

 ## Our Toolchain & Architecture

 Our platform is architected using a microservices approach, consisting of over **50 microservices** that communicate in a fully decoupled, event-driven manner.
 This architecture allows for:

-- **Scalability**: Services can be scaled independently based on demand, ensuring optimal performance.
+- **Scalability**: Services scale independently based on demand, ensuring optimal performance.
 - **Resilience**: The decoupled nature reduces the impact of failures, enhancing system reliability.
 - **Flexibility**: Teams can develop, deploy, and update services independently, accelerating innovation.